 The Maine Island Trail Association is a membership organization dedicated to the protection and enjoyment of the wild islands of coastal Maine.
-Founded in 1988 to administer America’s first water trail, MITA embraces the powerfully simple idea that the care of the islands could be left to the users of these treasured and fragile places, MITA's ability to turn island users into island stewards is why islands visited by members tend to be in better shape than those left completely alone.
+Founded in 1988 to administer America’s first water trail, MITA embraces the powerfully simple idea that care of the islands can be left to the users of these treasured and fragile places.
+Our ability to turn island users into island stewards is why islands visited by members tend to be in better shape than those left alone.

 The Maine Island Trail Association’s goal is to establish a model of thoughtful use and volunteer stewardship for the Maine islands that will assure their conservation in a natural state while providing an exceptional recreational asset that is maintained and cared for by the people who use it.